• Home

 Education and Background: I graduated from Penn State University in 2009 with my undergraduate in education.
 Immediately after graduating, I continued on to my master’s degree and received a master’s degree from Holy Family University in counseling psychology.
 From there, I started my own business and ran that for 11 years.
 In 2021 I decided to take some time off and stay at home with my children until they were in school.
 In early 2024, I came back to the field and have been actively practicing clinical therapy at a private practice.

-I currently work with ages ranging from 12 to 50 but my focus is on children and young adults from the ages of 12-24.
-My specialties include Generalized Anxiety Disorder, Depressive Disorders, ADHD, anger issues including (Oppositional Defiant Disorder), relationship challenges, self-esteem issues, and school related problems.
+I currently work with children and young adults ages ranging from 6 to 24.
+My specialties include Generalized Anxiety Disorder, Depressive Disorders, ADHD, anger issues including Oppositional Defiant Disorder, relationship challenges, self-esteem issues, and school related problems.
 I also focus on difficult life events such as family separation or divorce, changes in self-identity, or struggles with social relationships and/or school-related issues.
 These are crucial developmental concerns that can impact a child's emotional well-being and overall growth.

-Philosophy: I am committed to helping all children and young adults learn how to create a safe space for them to explore their emotions, develop coping skills, and build healthy relationships within their lives.
+Philosophy: I am committed to helping all children and young adults learn how to create a safe space to explore their emotions and develop coping skills to build healthy relationships within their lives.
 My therapeutic style is personal, interactive and collaborative.
 I want to ensure that children and young adults feel accepted for who they are and to encourage an atmosphere of understanding, where feelings, thoughts, and experiences are heard without judgment.
-She will let her clients know that it’s okay to express their emotions, whether through words, art, writing, or physical activities.
-I also want them to explore different ways of expression that feels comfortable to them.
-I will teach my clients that It's essential to establish clear, respectful boundaries, ensuring that people feel safe and that their personal space (emotionally and physically) is respected.
+I will let clients know that it’s okay to express their emotions, whether through words, art, writing, or physical activities.
+I also want them to explore different ways of expressing their feelings while feeling confident in themselves.
+I will teach my clients that it's essential to establish clear, respectful boundaries; ensuring that people feel safe and that their personal space (emotionally and physically) is respected.
 This can help them develop a sense of control over their environment.
 In addition to establishing healthy boundaries, I will encourage them to build connections with others who respect and support them.
 Healthy relationships are key to one’s emotional growth.
-I will be there to provide ongoing support through counseling and will strive for all children and young adults to gain a better understanding of their personal strengths and abilities to help increase their confidence healthily and effectively.
+I will be there to provide ongoing support through counseling and will strive for all children and young adults to gain a better understanding of their personal strengths and abilities to help increase their confidence.

 Personal: I currently live in Furlong, PA with my two boys who are five and seven.
 We also have a very large Great Dane named Rilye who believes she is a lap dog.
 If you are a dog lover, she is your girl, she loves to lie next to you and be your biggest supporter.